rblades/dhworkbook_master/docs/module-2/Exercises.md

 1\.
 Examine the Twarc repository, especially its utilities.
 You could extract the geolocated ones and map them.
 You could examine the difference between 'male' and 'female' tweeters (and how problematic might that be?).

 2\.
-In your csv, save the text of the posts to a new file and upload it to something like [Voyant](http://voyant-tools.org) to visualize trends over time.
-Google for analyzes of twitter data to get some ideas.
+In your csv, save the text of the posts to a new file and upload it to something like [Voyant Tools](http://voyant-tools.org) to visualize trends over time.

+3\.
+Google for analysis of Twitter data to get some ideas.

 ## Exercise 6: Using Tesseract to turn a pdf into text

 We've all used pdfs - in academia, we often use a pdf to make sure that a page of text looks like an actual physical page of paper.
 PDFs always look the same on whatever machine they are displayed on, because they contain within themselves the complete description of what the 'page' should look like.
 If you've ever selected text within a pdf, you were only able to do this because there was within the pdf a text layer on top of the image layer.
 But when we digitize old newspapers, the pdf that results only contains the image layer, not the text.

 To turn that image into text, we have to do what's called 'object character recognition', or OCR.
 An OCR algorithm looks at the pattern of pixels in the image, and maps these against the shapes it 'knows' to be an A, or an a, or a B, or a &, and so on.
-Cleaner, sharper printing gives better results as do hi resolution images free from noise.
+Cleaner, sharper printing gives better results as do high resolution images free from noise.
 People who have a lot of material to OCR use some very powerful tools to identify blocks of text within the newspaper page, and then train the machine to identify these, a process beyond us just now (but visit [this tesseract q & a on stackoverflow](https://stackoverflow.com/questions/28591117/how-do-i-segment-a-document-using-tesseract-then-output-the-resulting-bounding-b#28640570) if you're interested).

 In this exercise, you'll:

-1. Install the Tesseract OCR engine into your DHBox
++ Install the Tesseract OCR engine into your DH Box
-2. Download an edition of the Equity
++ Download an edition of the Equity
-3. Install and use pdftk to 'burst' (burst is a command that turns a single file into individual pages) the pdf into individual one-page files
++ Install and use pdftk to 'burst' (burst is a command that turns a single file into individual pages) the pdf into individual one-page files
-4. Install and use imagemagick to convert the pdf into tiff image format
++ Install and use imagemagick to convert the pdf into tiff image format
-5. Use Tesseract to OCR the resulting pages.
++ Use Tesseract to OCR the resulting pages.

+1\.
 Begin by making a new director for this exercise: `mkdir ocr-test`.

+2\.
 Change directories into it: `cd ocr-test`

-1. `$ sudo apt-get install tesseract-ocr` will grab the latest version of tesseract and install it into your dhbox.
+3\.
+Type `$ sudo apt-get install tesseract-ocr` to grab the latest version of tesseract and install it into your DH Box.
 Enter your password when the computer asks for it.

-2. `$ sudo apt-get install imagemagick` to install imagemagick
+4\.
+Type `$ sudo apt-get install imagemagick` to install imagemagick

-3. `$ sudo apt-get install pdftk` to install pdftk.
+5\.
+Type `$ sudo apt-get install pdftk` to install pdftk.

-4. Now let's grab an edition of the [Equity at http://collections.banq.qc.ca:8008/jrn03/equity/src/](http://collections.banq.qc.ca:8008/jrn03/equity/src/).
+6\.
+Now let's grab an edition of the [Equity at http://collections.banq.qc.ca:8008/jrn03/equity/src/](http://collections.banq.qc.ca:8008/jrn03/equity/src/).
 Use wget to grab the pdf from July 4th 1957.

-5. Let's burst it into individual pages.
+7\.
+Let's burst it into individual pages.
 The command is `pdtk <input file> burst`, so `$ pdftk 83471_1957-07-04.pdf burst`

-6. Let's convert the first file to tiff with imagemagick's convert command: `$ convert -density 300 pg_0001.pdf -depth 8 -strip -background white -alpha off file.tiff` You want a high density image, which is what the -density and the -depth flags do; the rest of the command formats the image in a way that Tesseract expects to encounter text.
+8\.
+Let's convert the first file to tiff with imagemagick's convert command: `$ convert -density 300 pg_0001.pdf -depth 8 -strip -background white -alpha off file.tiff` You want a high density image, which is what the -density and the -depth flags do; the rest of the command formats the image in a way that Tesseract expects to encounter text.
 This command might take a while.
 Just wait, be patient.

-7. Extract text! `$ tesseract file.tiff output.txt` This might also take some time.
+9\.
+Extract text! `$ tesseract file.tiff output.txt` This might also take some time.

-8. Download the output.txt file to your own machine via DHBox's filemanager.
+10\.
+Download the output.txt file to your own machine via DH Box's filemanager.

-9. Open the file with a text editor (there might be a lot of white space at the start of the file, fyi).
+11\.
+Open the file with a text editor (there might be a lot of white space at the start of the file, fyi).

-10. Grab the txt file created by the Provincial Archives.
+12\.
+Grab the txt file created by the Provincial Archives.
 Is yours better or worse than theirs?

-11. Look up the [Tesseract wiki](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage).
+13\.
+Look up the [Tesseract wiki](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage).
 What other options could you use with the tesseract command to improve the results?

-12. When you decide to download Tesseract to you own computer, use the following two guides to automating bulk OCR (multiple files) with tesseract: [Peirson's](https://diging.atlassian.net/wiki/display/DCH/Tutorial%3A+Text+Extraction+and+OCR+with+Tesseract+and+ImageMagick), [Schmidt's](http://benschmidt.org/dighist13/?page_id=129).
+14\.
+When you decide to download Tesseract to you own computer, use the following two guides to automating bulk OCR (multiple files) with tesseract: [Peirson's](https://diging.atlassian.net/wiki/display/DCH/Tutorial%3A+Text+Extraction+and+OCR+with+Tesseract+and+ImageMagick), [Schmidt's](http://benschmidt.org/dighist13/?page_id=129).

 ## wget command to grab The Equity